Effective strategies for managing team workload

 Principles of effective delegation

-The RACI technique for complex projects
+The RACI technique

-• R (Responsible): Who does the work
+• R (Responsible): Who executes the work

 • A (Accountable): Who owns the outcome